QCPOLstakepool/cardano-tip-bot/README.md

 - Use [Cardano Tip Bot#7235] to tip ADA &amp; tokens with Discord!
 - Use [@CardanoTip_Bot] to tip ADA &amp; tokens with Telegram!

+## DEPRECATION OF Twitter
+**Due to new Twitter API access levels, the bot will lose access to core APIs needed to run.
+Starting April 29th 2023, the Twitter version will stop working.
+Please withdraw all your assets.
+The assets will be held for a period of 6 months and you can contact [@QCPOLstakepool](https://twitter.com/QCPOLstakepool) for a manual withdrawing.
+After October 31st 2023, it won't be possible to withdraw the Twitter funds anymore and assets will be donated to the authors ([@QCPOLstakepool](https://twitter.com/QCPOLstakepool)).**

 ## DEPRECATION OF MINt
-**Support of MINt will be dropped on April 10th 2023 00:00 UTC on all instances (Twitter, Discord and Telegram).
-Please withdraw your MINt or they will be considered a donation to the authors ([@QCPOLstakepool](https://twitter.com/QCPOLstakepool)).**
+**Support of MINt was dropped on April 10th 2023 00:00 UTC on all instances (Twitter, Discord and Telegram).
+The remaining MINt were donated to the authors ([@QCPOLstakepool](https://twitter.com/QCPOLstakepool)).**

 ## Disclaimer / Terms of uses